 - Funding conferences: Decisions to support a conference are taken once a year, during our annual meeting in April.
-We have funded participants to ICM06 in Madrid, a speaker to Mongolia, a (part) CIMPA school, conferences, etc. We recently helped to fund the 2nd African Women Mathematics workshop held at AIMS (South Africa) from 17th to 19th July 2013.
-A report is available here.
+We have funded participants to ICM06 in Madrid, a speaker to Mongolia, part of a CIMPA school, part of the 2nd African Women Mathematics workshop, and so on.

 - Electronic access: One member of the committee, Anders Wandahl, has run four workshops on electronic access.
 The first, in Addis Ababa, was facilitated with a grant from the